hossam-dev14/Coming-Soon/README.md

 <!-- Description -->
 ## Description

-Coming Soon is a creative and modern coming soon page, coming with subscription form, particles background and fittext for responsive text, it's fully responsive for all kinds of devices include tablets and mobiles.
+Coming Soon is a creative and modern coming soon page, coming with subscription form, particles.js background, and fittext.js for responsive text, it's fully responsive for all kinds of devices including tablets and mobiles.

 <!-- Version -->
 ### Version